IBM-Cloud/vpc-transit/README.md

 ## Prerequisites
-- If configuring a firewall/router you must [enable IP spoofing checks](https://{DomainName}/docs/vpc?topic=vpc-ip-spoofing-about#ip-spoofing-enable-check).
+- If configuring a firewall/router you must [enable IP spoofing checks](https:///docs/vpc?topic=vpc-ip-spoofing-about#ip-spoofing-enable-check) and [enable DNS Binding Connection]().
 Not required for VPN configuration.
 - A [Platform API key ](https://test.cloud.ibm.com/iam/apikeys) to use terraform to provision the resources in the IBM cloud.

 Create a docker image and then use it as described below and skip this section for install of terraform, python and python requirements: